ELLIO-Technology/tcp-fingerprint-firewall/README.md

 The future of TCP Fingerprint Firewall includes:

+- **Normalize the name of the tool**: Use "Recon Shield" as an official name of the tool
 - **Improved ALLOW rules**: Automatic fingerprint generation from traffic analysis
 - **Cloud-Native Deployment**: Kubernetes operator for cloud infrastructure protection
 - **Threat Intelligence Sharing**: Fingerprint database sharing